citizenspress/osbcu/content/english/news/cupe-ontario-school-boards-council-of-unions-osbcu.md

 aliases = ""
 categories = ["Bargaining Updates"] date = 2022-08-15T21:00:00Z
-description = "What do the proposals mean to you?" image = "/img/osbcu-cscso-central-updates-mises-a-jour-centrales.png" lead = "What does the August 15, 2022 Employer Proposal mean for you?" slug = "" summary = "We have prepared a chart that compares the asks you have with the proposal your bosses and government have offered.
+description = "We have prepared a chart that compares the asks you have with the proposal your bosses and government have offered.
 It is clear that we are far apart on many issues.
-Bridging this gap will take a high participation of members! " tags = ["Bargaining"] thumbnail = "/img/osbcu-cscso-central-updates-mises-a-jour-centrales.png" title = "CUPE Ontario School Boards Council of Unions (OSBCU)" toc = false translationKey = ""
+Bridging this gap will take a high participation of members!" image = "/img/osbcu-cscso-central-updates-mises-a-jour-centrales.png" lead = "What does the August 15, 2022 Employer Proposal mean for you?" slug = "" summary = "We have prepared a chart that compares the asks you have with the proposal your bosses and government have offered.
+It is clear that we are far apart on many issues.
+Bridging this gap will take a high participation of members! " tags = ["Bargaining"] thumbnail = "/img/osbcu-cscso-central-updates-mises-a-jour-centrales.png" title = "What do the proposals mean to you?" toc = false translationKey = ""